Taiwan Day 2: Lu gang xiao zhen 鹿港小镇

 Chopped King Oyster mushroom was seasoned and charcoal grilled, another popular snack not to be missed.

-LuKang is famous with their pau, we tried two of the brands Lao Cheng Zhen 老成珍and Qiao Wei Zhen 巧味珍, the meat pau and vegetable pau were acceptable, not to the level that make you dream about it.
+LuKang is famous for their pau.
+We tried two of the brands Lao Cheng Zhen 老成珍and Qiao Wei Zhen 巧味珍, the meat pau and vegetable pau were acceptable, not to the level that will make you dream about it.

 電話：04 776 9448